casper-network/docs/source/docs/casper/users/ledger-setup.md

 :::important

-Having trouble finding the Casper (CSPR) app?
+Having trouble finding the Casper app?
 Please search "Casper," not "CSPR" when searching for the app in the "My Ledger" tab in Ledger Live.

 :::